-- Review what you as an employer could offer to a potential new hire.
+- Review what you as an employer could offer a potential new hire.

-Most small business owners have worked hard to build their business by providing great products or service.
+Most small business owners have worked hard to build their businesses by providing great products or services.
 The question is what makes your business a better option than other job opportunities or options in your marketplace.

 Each day you can read or hear in the news that the unemployment rate is the lowest it has been in years which means there are more opportunities for potential new hire candidates.
 You need to be able to show benefits your company may be able to offer such as insurance, flexible work schedule, vacation and holidays or possibly a positive, energetic workplace that would provide the new hire the opportunity for workplace satisfaction and career growth.

 - Set up a system for a successful hiring process